gofynd/fdk-client-python/documentation/application/CATALOG.md

-Retrieve items in a specific collection identified by its slug.
+Get items in a collection specified by its `slug`.

 *Returned Response:*